A Beginner’s Guide to Bare Trusts

 The term “bare trust” has become increasingly familiar to many people.
 Don’t worry — bare trusts are actually quite simple!
 This blog will provide you with all the information you need about bare trusts in easy-to-understand terms.

-What is a Bare Trust?
+What is a Bare Trust in Ireland?

-A bare trust (sometimes referred to as a simple trust or naked trust) is a legal arrangement in which one individual (the trustee) retains money, property, or investments for another individual (the beneficiary).
+bare trust (sometimes referred to as a simple trust or naked trust) is a legal arrangement in which one individual (the trustee) retains money, property, or investments for another individual (the beneficiary).
 While the trustee holds the assets, the beneficiary has full rights to the trust’s income and capital.
 To put it another way, the beneficiary owns the assets, and the sole job of the trustee is to manage them until the beneficiary reaches the age of 18.

 Key Features of a Bare Trust